 For each Data Table, you can see its name, who created it, and when it was created.
 Select a data table to open, view, and edit the data in a spreadsheet style view.

 From the data tables screen, create a new data table with the button.
 This opens up a new page to name, configure, and create a new Data Table.
-Any new data table can be associated with a Pushbot as an add-on by using the Data Table ID somewhere in a Pushbot’s actions.
+Any new data table can be associated with a Workflow as an add-on by using the Data Table ID somewhere in a Workflow’s actions.

 Set data table permissions to restrict which users can see select data tables.
 This data table permissions is set at the data table level and is never overwritten by the permission levels of any instances or data table fields it is shown or used in.

-- From the top navigation bar, select Data, then select a data table.
+- Open the menu in the top navigation bar, and select Data.
+Select a data table.

 Select the button and select Permissions.
 This opens a new screen to change permissions.